The Impact Of Cold Plunging On Mental Health

 Pay attention to signals from your body.
 If you feel too uncomfortable or experience symptoms like lightheadedness, it’s okay to step out and try again another time.

-See also The Impact Of Cold Plunges On Reducing Inflammation
+See also The Role Of Cold Plunges In Managing Chronic Pain

 Stay Consistent